 Abby attacked furiously, and struck the dead priest’s daughter with sword and dagger.
-Nualia responded in kind and fetched a return cut on Abby.
-Blood was beginning to splatter-paint the floor of the chamber in macabre tones.
+Nualia responded in kind and fetched a return cut on the warrior.
+Blood was beginning to splatter-paint the chamber in macabre tones.
 Rahab quickly cast a dart of acid at Nualia, but his spell missed, sizzling uselessly against the wall.
-Realizing that his arcane attacks were, for the moment, uncertain, the conjurer turned his mind to something more effective and immediate.
+Realizing that his arcane attacks were, for the moment, uncertain, the conjurer turned his focus to something more immediate.

-Kneeling at Gloriana’s expiring body, Rahab carefully searched inside the folds of his robe for a potion he kept close at hand.
+Kneeling at Gloriana’s body, Rahab carefully searched in his robe for a potion he kept close at hand.
 Around him was all the chaos and noise of battle: Kara’s arrow lanced through the air while Abby and Nulia clashed sword against sword, blade against armor, steel against flesh.
-Heavy was the combatant’s breathing while grunts of effort and groans of pain filled the spaces between the ringing of metal and the susurrus of weapons slicing through the air.
+Labored breath, grunts of effort and groans of pain filled the spaces between the ringing of metal and the susurrus of weapons slicing through the air.
 Rahab felt the wind against his cheek as a sword stroke narrowly missed his own skull, but he paid it no mind.

 The wizard uncorked the narrow vial.
-Slowly, cautiously, steadily he lowered the tiny container with his right hand as his left gently cradled Gloriana’s broken skull with the delicate touch of an antiquarian holding an ancient ceramic.
-The oracle’s blood soaked his hand, his sleeve, the knees and lower length of his robe.
-His gaze was intent on the vial he held so precisely.
+Slowly, cautiously, steadily he lowered the tiny container with his right hand as his left gently cradled the oracle’s broken skull with the delicate touch of an antiquarian holding an ancient ceramic.
+Gloriana’s blood soaked his hand, his sleeve, the knees and lower length of his robe.
+His gaze was intent on the vial.
 Still the battle raged around him, so close he could feel drops of Abby’s sweat and the displaced air of hurtling weapons, so close it threatened to jostle the potion away or slay the wizard outright at any moment.
-Still Rahab ignored it.
-The vial alighted on Gloriana’s lips like a kiss, and then the conjurer tilted the glass quickly and decisively, emptying the precious liquid down the oracle’s throat.14
+Still he ignored it.
+The vial alighted on the oracle’s lips, and then the conjurer tilted the glass quickly and decisively, emptying the precious liquid.14

-Medicine never his trade, Rahab nonetheless made an educated guess that the healing potion was the right thing to administer.
-Some of the blood flow was staunched, and he could feel the magic of the potion knitting skull fragments back together beneath the cradle of his hand, but he realized that the one vial was not enough.
+Medicine never his trade, Rahab nonetheless made a shrewd guess that the healing potion was the right thing to administer.
+Some blood flow staunched, and he could feel the magic of the potion knitting skull fragments back together beneath the cradle of his hand, but he realized that the one vial was not enough.

 Kara nocked another magical arrow and fired, scoring a hit.
-Abby pressed her vicious attack, plunging both sword and dagger into Nualia just as the warrior had done earlier against Bruthazmus.
-Nualia staggered, her mounting injuries becoming grave, but she was still dangerous, and successfully answered Abby’s attack with a sword stroke of her own.
+Abby pressed her vicious attack, plunging both sword and dagger into Nualia who staggered, but she was still dangerous, and successfully answered the warrior’s attack with a sword stroke of her own.

 Rahab pulled another healing potion from his robe.
 It was his last.
 He carefully repeated his previous effort and poured the vital elixir into Gloriana’s unconscious form.
-The magic took effect once more, and Rahab felt the solidity of Gloriana’s skull renewed in his hand, but the oracle was still motionless, her eyes remained shut, her breathing labored shallow.
-A realization rocketed through the wizard’s mind like an arrow made of diamond shot from a sun-carved bow: he did not know what to do.
-He had reached Gloriana as quickly as possible.
+The magic took effect once more, and the wizard felt the solidity of Gloriana’s skull renewed, but the oracle remained motionless, eyes shut, breathing labored.
+A realization rocketed through the Rahab’s mind like an arrow made of diamond shot from a sun-carved bow: He did not know what to do.
+He had reached the oracle as quickly as possible.
 He had expended every healing potion at hand.
-He had done all he could to help the dying woman gathered in his arms, her honey-gold hair matted and sticky with crimson, and now no formula came to mind.
+He had done all he could to help the dying woman in his arms, her honey-gold hair matted and sticky with crimson, and now no formula came to mind.
 No mathematical insight into the structure of the cosmos offered recourse.
 Neither knowledge, nor skill, nor spell he possessed held promise of preservation.
 A keen misery silently, secretly, relentlessly pierced him.

 Gloriana was still dying, and he did not know what to do.

 Kara fired her last magic arrow and watched with a sinking heart as it went wide of the mark.
-She looked to her left and saw Rahab kneeling, coated in blood, cradling Gloriana’s dying form.
+She looked to her left and saw Rahab kneeling, coated in blood, cradling the oracle’s dying form.

-And perhaps the cosmos heard, for who else would most suitably hold the line of survival except one whose very existence was a measure of what it meant to survive?
+And perhaps the cosmos heard, for who else would hold the line of survival except one whose very existence was a measure of what it meant to survive?